wcarhart/aerogram/README.md

 ### Install
 1. Clone this repo with: `git clone https://github.com/wcarhart/aerogram.gif`
+2. Run `./aerogram.sh -r` for the first time to verify that your environment is setup correctly.
-2. Run `./aerogram.gif` for the above help menu.
+3. Run `./aerogram.sh -h` for the above help menu.

 ### FAQs
 **How do I send messages between two machines?**